-As we were all taught in school, frost buildup is an insulator and prevents heat transfer, also airflow through a coil is a big factor.
-If the coil is iced up, the fans can't move any air and without air movement, the equipment can't do its job.
-This applies to all equipment with defrost, really.
+As we were all taught in school, frost buildup is an insulator and prevents heat transfer.
+Also, airflow through a coil is a big factor.
+If the coil is iced up, the fans can't move any air, and without air movement, the equipment can't do its job.
+That applies to all equipment with defrost, really.

-Moderate fin spacing medium temp coil with 6 fins per inch
+Moderate fin spacing medium-temp coil with six fins per inch

 Wide fin spacing on a freezer coil four fins per inch

 If we had refrigeration coils with fin spacing like an A/C unit, the coils would ice up too quickly, and we couldn't get anything done.
 The wider fin spacing illustrated shows how refrigeration equipment can run longer between defrost cycles.
 The evaporator coils are built in such a way to accept a certain amount of frost before the performance starts to degrade.

 So, how do we get the job of defrosting done?

 The most basic defrost is one we all probably remember: Granny taking everything out of the “icebox,” unplugging it, and going after it with a screwdriver, hairdryer, or an ice pick.
 Simple, right?

 But there has to be a better way, doesn't there?